yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

       *** NOTE: DO NOT select to use a date range if no Inc/Exp categories are selected.
 It will automatically revert back to All dates at a later point when it validates the settings.

-- Row maths calculation:   If set, then you can apply maths to this row's calculation.
+- Row maths calculation:   You can apply maths to this row's calculation.
 This will be applied BEFORE it's used elsewhere (i.e. used in other rows).
 RMC occurs after Average by...
                            - E.g. take this row, divide it by operand(x),  and treat the result as a percentage.
                              For example, calculate the estimated tax payable as a percentage of dividend income YTD..